-N Mandatory Discretionary None Every 2 years Every 3-5 years Over 5 Discretion to conduct No review specified or less Every 3-3 years years reviews 20 Points 15 Points 10 Point 5 Points 0 Points
+M landatory Discretionary None Every 2 years or Every 3-5 Over 5 Discretion to Conduct No On-Site Review less years years On-Site Reviews Specified 20 Points 15 Points 10 Point 5 Points 0 Points postsecondary institutions must, therefore, submit a renewal application each year and must demonstrate compliance with the applicable standards and regulations.

-Arizona law provides that licenses are effective for a 12-month period from the date of issuance.
-(A.A.C. § R4-39-102.)
-Private postsecondary institutions must, therefore, submit a renewal application each year and must demonstrate compliance with the applicable standards and regulations.
+Licenses are effective for a 12-month period from the date of issuance.
+A.A.C. § R4-39-102 Private

-D. DO THE CRITERIA FOR RENEWAL OF AUTHORIZATION MANDATE A REVIEW OF FACTORS ESSENTIAL TO ACADEMIC AND ETHICAL INTEGRITY?
+D. DOES THE CRITERIA FOR RENEWAL OF AUTHORIZATION INCLUDE A REVIEW OF FACTORS ESSENTIAL TO ACADEMIC AND ETHICAL INTEGRITY?